randomtrashname/SurfTimer-Discord-Bot/README.md

 ﻿# SurfTimer-Discord-Bot

+_A fork of [Sayt123's Surftimer-Discord-Bot](https://github.com/Sayt123/SurfTimer-Discord-Bot) which I've deployed on an AWS EC2 instance._

 A Discord bot for the Sourcemod [Surftimer](https://github.com/surftimer/Surftimer-Official) plugin.

 This bot provides basic commands such as `/playerstats <playerid>`, `/mapstats <mapname>` and `/top`.